 - enhance natural features like the wet areas, ponds, heathland and open areas

 - bring small areas of chestnut back into active management

 - respect natural archeological features, like streams, banks and ditches.

-Pine clearance has already started.
-This allows the light in, creates better habitats for birds and butterflies, improves safety and encourages the vitality of the remaining trees.
+Pine clearance allows the light in, creates better habitats for birds and butterflies, improves safety and encourages the vitality of the remaining trees.
 It has also brought in some much-needed income.

-Our team has also used a portable sawmill to make benches, picnic tables, candle holders and coat hooks.
+Our team also has use of a portable sawmill to make benches, picnic tables, candle holders and coat hooks.